Ggilb3rt/cub3d/readme.md

 - remove sprites ; parsing and tests
 - Change GNL
 - put fanncy textures
+- conditionnal jump problem with the pivoted map when check holes
 ## List of errors
 - Bad number of arguments OK
 - Not a .cub file OK